SakshamMawari/CommunityClassroomOP/README.md

 # CommunityClassroomOP

-- Saksham Mawari says that community classroom is amazing.
+- Saksham Mawari said that community classroom is amazing.